asaravia-butler/mcp-genelab/README.md

 3. **Node Metadata**
 ```
-Describe the Assay node and its properties in @genelab-remote-cypher, and include an example for a ground control vs. space flight comparison.
+Describe the Assay node and its properties in @genelab, and include an example for a ground control vs. space flight comparison.
 ```
 See [response](docs/examples.md#Query-3).